-- Use the battery until the charge is completely depleted. - · Recharge the battery completely before using it.
-You can see whether the battery is fully charged from the battery-status icon in the Windows notification area. - Always use power-saving modes, such as sleep mode, and hibernation mode.
+- Recharge the battery completely before using it.
+You can see whether the battery is fully charged from the battery-status icon in the Windows notification area. - Always use power-saving modes, such as sleep mode and hibernation mode.

 Managing the battery power